xyb3rt/urxvt-perls/README.md

     URxvt.copyCommand:  xsel -ib
     URxvt.pasteCommand: xsel -ob

-If you prefer xclip, then put these lines in your .Xdefaults:
+If you prefer xclip, then put these lines in your .Xdefaults/.Xresources:

     URxvt.copyCommand:  xclip -i -selection clipboard
     URxvt.pasteCommand: xclip -o -selection clipboard

-On Mac OS X, put these lines in your .Xdefaults:
+On Mac OS X, put these lines in your .Xdefaults/.Xresources:

     URxvt.copyCommand:  pbcopy
     URxvt.pasteCommand: pbpaste